Craigson/FundamentalsOfComputing/README.md

 # Fundamentals Of Computing

-##What is a computer?
+##A short history of computing
-The very first electromechanical computers consisted of electric switches driving mechanical relays to perform calculations.
+The very first electromechanical computers comprised electric switches driving mechanical relays.
+Later, around the 1930s, mechanical relays were replaced by vacuum tubes.
+This greatly increased the capabilities and operating speed of these early machines.

-These days, anything that has at least one central processing unit (CPU) and some memory is considered to be a computer in the general sense.
+Perhaps the single greatest invention in the history of computing was that of the bipolar transistor.
+Why?
+They're smaller, require less power, generate less heat, and are more reliable.

+The next great advance came in the form of the integrated circuit (IC), also referred to as a microchip.
+An IC is a set of electronic circuits on a single plate of semiconductor material ( usually silicon ).
+Several billion transistors (and other components) can fit onto a chip the size of a human fingernail.

 ##Algorithms
 An algorithm is a set of step-by-step instructions a computer program follows to do something